 The Geographic Distribution of Big Five Personality Traits - Patterns and Profiles

-Journal of Cross-Cultural Psychology, Vol. 38, No. 2, (2007)
+of Human Self-Description Across 56 Nations, Journal of Cross-Cultural Psychology, Vol. 38, No. 2, (2007).

 The Big Five Inventory (BFI) is a self-report measure designed to assess the high-order

 personality traits of Extraversion, Agreeableness, Conscientiousness, Neuroticism, and